jcansdale/StaticMocks/README.md

     }
  ```

 * Install the *StaticMocks* package from NuGet (check 'Incude prerelease'). *StaticMocks* works nicely with [NSubstitute 2.0](http://nsubstitute.github.io/) and will automatically pull in that package.
-It also has a simple Moq-like interface if you need to remove the *NSubstitute* dependancy.
+It also has a simple Moq-like interface if you need to remove the *NSubstitute* dependency.

 * Write the following test code.